consolidation/annotated-command/README.md

 If a command method returns an integer, it is used as the command exit status code.
 If the command method returns a string, it is printed.

 If the [Consolidation/OutputFormatters](https://github.com/consolidation-org/output-formatters) project is used, then users may specify a --format option to select the formatter to use to transform the output from whatever form the command provides to a string.
-To make this work, the application must provide a formatter to the AnnotationCommandFactory.
+To make this work, the application must provide a formatter to the AnnotatedCommandFactory.
 See [API Usage](#api-usage) below.

 ## Logging

-The Annotation-Command project is completely agnostic to logging.
+The Annotated-Command project is completely agnostic to logging.
 If a command wishes to log progress, then the CommandFile class should implement LoggerAwareInterface, and the Commandline tool should inject a logger for its use via the LoggerAwareTrait `setLogger()` method.
 Using [Robo](https://github.com/codegyre/robo) is recommended.

 ## Access to Symfony Objects